|

 genus.

-Since then I've sought out three others; each is quite distinct, and
+Since then I've sought out several others; each is quite distinct, and

 described with photos below.
-All four are in the subgenus
+All of them are in the subgenus

 Leptostemonum of genus Solanum (which also houses the common